Wells, Rutschman help Orioles dominate Mariners 9-2 - WHIZ News

 Mariners starter George Kirby (2-3) allowed seven runs on nine hits, including four homers, over four innings.

-Rutschman, a touted rookie who is from Oregon and played at Oregon State, had an RBI single in the first inning that skipped off second baseman Adam Frazier’s glove.
+Rutschman, a touted rookie from Sherwood, Oregon, who starred at Oregon State, had an RBI single in the first inning that skipped off second baseman Adam Frazier’s glove.
 Baltimore added another run in the second on an RBI double from center fielder Cedric Mullins.

 Rutschman and Ryan Mountcastle hit back-to-back homers in the third inning for a 4-0 lead, and Anthony Santander and Austin Hays clubbed consecutive drives in the fourth for a 7-0 advantage.
 Jorge Mateo added a solo shot in the sixth.

+It was the first time Rutschman’s grandfather, Ad, had seen him play in person as a major leaguer.

+“It’s just so special,” Rutschman said.
+“Home run or not, just having him in the stands again, is just so extremely important and special for me and my family.
+Having him be a person I look up to so much, it just means the world to me.”

-Mountcastle’s shot ended Seattle’s franchise-record run of 24 consecutive games without a starter giving up at least four runs.
+Mountcastle’s shot one batter later ended Seattle’s franchise-record run of 24 consecutive games without a starter giving up at least four runs.

+“We haven’t had that game in quite some time,” Seattle manager Scott Servais said.
+“Our starting pitching has been really the anchor for us over the last month or so.
+The guys have been so darn consistent.”

-The Mariners scored their second run in the sixth on a double off the left-field wall from Eugenio Suarez.
+The Mariners scored their second run in the sixth on a double off the left-field wall from Eugenio Suarez that scored Julio Rodriguez.

 DAY AFTER